kubernetes/community/sig-api-machinery/annual-report-2021.md

 4. If your group has special training, requirements for reviewers/approvers, or processes beyond the general [contributor guide], does your [CONTRIBUTING.md] document those to help **existing** contributors grow throughout the [contributor ladder]?

    - No, it can be improved.
-The main concern has always been the large ammount of investment that is required to ramp up new contributors
+The main concern has always been the large amount of investment that is required to ramp up new contributors

 5. Does the group have contributors from multiple companies/affiliations?